- Sunburn on the lips tends to be more painful than on other parts the body.

 Fortunately, there are many affordable and accessible alternatives to subdue the symptoms and help treat the damage.

-»To find out more about natural remedies and professional treatments for sunburned lips, use Zwivel’s forum to receive advice from cosmetic doctors.
+»To find out more about natural remedies and professional treatments for sunburned lips, meet our medical review team.